HES-XPLAIN/hes-xplain.github.io/docs/documentation/gui.md

 1. **Field name**: Indicates the name or label of the field.
 2. **File Explorer button**: Allows users to browse and select a file (available for path-related fields, **excluding the web version**).
 3. **Default button**: Clicking on this button, if colored, automatically adds a default value to the field.
-4. **Information icon**: When hovered over with the mouse, it describes the field.
+4. **Information icon**: When hovered over with the mouse, describes the field.
 5. **Required icon**: If colored, indicates that the field must be filled out and cannot be left empty.

 !!!Warning